SK-011/AF_DNS/README.md

 # AF_DNS
 Alternative Facts DNS.
-He's not lying, he's just giving you alternative DNS resolution.
+He's not lying, he's just giving you alternative DNS resolutions.

 Simple DNS server that will resolve some FQDNs with custom responses.